Jordan-Hall/onx-core/CONTRIBUTING.md

-# Contributing to Nxcc (NX fork)
+# Contributing to Nxrc (NX fork)

 ## Overview

-We are forking NXCC with a primary focus on the core package, 'nx'.
+We are forking NXRC with a primary focus on the core package, 'nx'.
 This decision arises from the need to provide a fully compatible alternative for the community, enabling them to create their own remote caching solutions without incurring costs associated with PowerPack.

 ## Goals